Maynard James Keenan: Personal life

 Keenan has a son, Devo, who sang backing vocals on A Perfect Circle's Thirteenth Step, and was later credited as the cellist on Ashes Divide's Keep Telling Myself It's Alright.
 He also gave a solo cello performance for Keenan's 50th birthday celebration concert, "Cinquanta".

+He currently lives in Jerome, Arizona.

-Two songs bear the name of Keenan's mother, Judith: "Wings for Marie (Pt.
+Two songs bear the name of Keenan's mother, Judith Marie: "Wings for Marie (Pt.
 1)" by Tool and "Judith" by A Perfect Circle.

 Keenan has a reputation for being reclusive and controlling of his public image.
 He dislikes the manner in which celebrities are worshipped, and at one point carried business cards with the name "Jesus H. Christ" printed on them.
 When dealing with stalkers, Keenan has resorted to using a paintball gun to run off trespassers from his property.
-Brazilian Jiu-Jitsu is one of Keenan's pursuits, as shown when he took down a fan that ran on stage in a middle of a performance and put them in a rear naked choke, and he studied under Rickson Gracie.
+Brazilian jiu-jitsu is one of Keenan's pursuits, as shown when he took down a fan who ran on stage in the middle of a performance and put them in a rear naked choke.
+He studied under Rickson Gracie.
 In November 2021, Keenan was promoted to brown belt in BJJ by 6th degree black belt Luis Heredia.
+In January 2024, he was promoted to black belt in the art.

 It was announced in June 2010 that Keenan had proposed to girlfriend and Caduceus lab manager Lei Li.
 On September 10, 2012, Keenan wrote an article for the Phoenix New Times in which he made reference to his wife.
-On July 25, 2014, Keenan's wife gave birth to their daughter, Lei Li Agostina Maria.
+On July 25, 2014, Keenan's wife gave birth to their daughter.

-Rape allegations

-In 2018 "an anonymous woman took to Twitter using the handle @IWas17HeWas36" claiming that Keenan had "raped her after a Nine Inch Nails concert, which featured Keenan’s other band, A Perfect Circle, as the opener", when the accuser was supposedly 17, allegedly in 2001.
-Keenan himself "has been upfront about his past sexual proclivities, stating of his days of groupie indulgence in his authorized biography, ‘A Perfect Union Of Contrary Things‘: “My biggest concern was to get laid.
-My priority was to be validated, to be desired.
-This was my ticket to undo all of the dismissive behavior from family and teachers and the army of people that had ignored my potential.
-It was my chance to have somebody who I didn’t even know and who didn’t even know me give me everything in a moment, without question.
-Just surrender.
-I’d never had that.
-That power was new.”
-Keenan responded to the allegation with the following on his Twitter account: “Many thanks to those of you who saw right through this despicable false claim that only does damage to the #MeToo movement, and shame on those of you who perpetuate this destructive clickbait.
-As for my delayed but un-required response, I had my phone off.
-You should try it.”